adel-mamin/amast/libs/hsm/README.rst

 state B also chooses to pass then the event will finally be sent to state
 A. If A chooses to pass then event is consumed by **am_hsm_top()**.

-To inform the framework that an event is handled the event handler function must return **AM_HSM_HANDLED()**.
+To inform the library that an event is handled the event handler function must return **AM_HSM_HANDLED()**.
-To inform the framework that an event is passed to a superstate the event handler function must return **AM_HSM_SUPER(superstate)**.
+To inform the library that an event is passed to a superstate the event handler function must return **AM_HSM_SUPER(superstate)**.

 STATE TRANSITION